freest-lang/freest-lang.github.io/getting started/linearity.md

 main : ()
 main =
     let i = 5 in
-    f i; -- both g and i are used once f i; -- both f and i are used twice let j = 2 in
+    f i ; -- both g and i are used once f i ; -- both f and i are used twice let j = 2 in
     -- j is never used
     ()